MUTOR-2/ScienceOfMusic/_units/08/index.md

 In the example on the left, as with any reason, the elongated object continues under the round disk.
 Even infants make such assumptions and are surprised if they do not apply.

 {% include img-figure url="./completion.jpg" description="Perceptual completion" %}
+(Image by Janina Luckow.
+Adapted from: [Kyogu Lee](https://ccrma.stanford.edu/~kglee/m220c/cognition.html))
 {% include img-figure url="./completion_show.jpg" description="We assume objects to continue when parts of it are hidden behind another object" width="600px" %}
+(Image by Janina Luckow.
+Adapted from: [Kyogu Lee](https://ccrma.stanford.edu/~kglee/m220c/cognition.html))

 {% include p/xwaveform-spectroscope-small src="./completion.wav" gain="1.0" %}

 # Reification: Subjective Contour
 A similar phenomenon is the _subjective contour_.
 It is difficult not to see that white triangle, though it does not actually exist.
 This phenomenon is related to virtual pitch, apparent in low-bandwidth phone calls and strinking pitch of bells.
-The principle behind subjective contour is referred to as _reification_: "The error of treating something that is not concrete, such as an idea, as a concrete thing." ([https://en.wikipedia.org/wiki/Reification_(fallacy)])
+The principle behind subjective contour is referred to as [_reification_](https://en.wikipedia.org/wiki/Reification_(fallacy)): "The error of treating something that is not concrete, such as an idea, as a concrete thing."

 {% include img-figure url="./reification_kinazsa.png" description="Subjective contour" width="300px" %}
+(Image by Janina Luckow.
+Adapted from: [Kyogu Lee](https://ccrma.stanford.edu/~kglee/m220c/cognition.html))

 # Figure-Ground Organization
 Figure-ground organization is a Gestalt principle depicts our ability to make out a figure in front of a background.
 We tend to perceive as figures those parts of our perceptual fields that are convex, symmetric, small, and enclosed.
 The [figure–ground vase illusion](https://en.wikipedia.org/wiki/Rubin_vase) arises when the visual information given is ambiguous.
 In the figure below, a low quality, black and white photo of a dalmatian dog.
 The viewer first has to use perceptual completion to recognize the outlines of the dog against the background which could be interpreted as an overexposed scene in a park.
 Once the viewer has successfully analysed the scene, he or she will identify the dog much more quickly when shown the image again.
 Bregman has coined the term _auditory scene analysis_ to denote processes in the auditory domain analogous to figure-ground organization and perceptual grouping.